Unfortunate Recipes

 Cool as a cucumber, with a hint of mint and the slightest tang of yogurt.
 Blessedly refreshing, with no cooking required.
 Perfect on a hot summer day.

 Potstickers served with Sriracha sauce and Hoisin sauce.
-Plus, make Asian meatballs with any excess filling.
+Plus, how to make Asian meatballs with the extra filling!

 Creamy, coconutty layer cake, with coconut cream cheese frosting.
 Once they taste this, people will beg you to make it for them.
 (Fair warning.)